laserbat/flow/README.md

 Flow is an nearly infinite procedural composition based around mixing lots of saw waves detuned in a particular manner.
-To check it out you can either compile and play yourself:
+To check it out you can either compile and play yourself.
+Please use the highest level of optimization provided by your compiler.
+Generating music in realtime is a hard task requiring lots of CPU instructions and heavy optimization!

     gcc -Ofast flow.c -o flow
     ./flow | aplay -r 44100

 Or, you can stream it from my server.
 Every person streaming it hears the same part of this composition.